 #/*=== expression section 250 (+111) words ===*/

 To optimally leverage ENCODE data for studying various types of cancers, we extended our network analysis from strictly matched tumor-normal cell lines to more generalized networks.
-Here we can use both TF networks and those derived from RBPs, which are new data type now in ENCODE but for which we have no matched tumor normal pairs (see suppl. for description of merged networks).
+Here we can use both TF networks and those derived from RBPs, which are a new data type now released through ENCODE but for which we have no matched tumor-normal pairs (see Supp. for description of merged networks).

 Using a regression-based learning method (see Supp.
 File/Section(?)
 X). we integrated thousands of patient expression profiles from multiple cohorts to systematically search for TFs and RBPs that drive tumor-specific expression patterns (Table Sx).
 In particular, for each regulator-cancer type pair, we selected the best explanatory binding profile and estimated the fraction of patients with differentially regulated target genes (see Supp.
 File/Section(?)
 X).
 The overall trends for the key TFs and RBPs discovered are given in Fig. 4A.
 The predicted impacts of regulators on tumor gene expression are highly consistent with previous findings.
-For example, we found that the target genes of MYC to be significantly up-regulated in numerous cancers (star in Fig Sx), which is consistent with the known role of MYC as an oncogenic TF.
+For example, we found the target genes of MYC to be significantly up-regulated in numerous cancers (star in Fig Sx), which is consistent with the known role of MYC as an oncogenic TF.
 In addition to recapitulating existing knowledge from previous studies, our analysis also predicted previously unidentified functions for regulators in cancer.
 For example, the predicted targets of the RBP SUB1 were significantly up-regulated in many cancer types (Figure 3C).
 As another example, the predicted targets of the TF ZNF687 were significantly up-regulated in breast and prostate tumors (star in Supp.
 Fig. 2).

 [JZ2MG: loregic to be here!]